Jason McAteer: Tranmere Rovers

 In July 2004, McAteer was close to a one-year deal at newly relegated Leicester City, which was called off due to unforeseen circumstances.
 Days later, he signed a two-year deal with Tranmere Rovers, hoping to play out his career with his hometown club.
 He trained as a coach ready to embark on a career in that department after his retirement.
 He was made club captain by manager Brian Little, skippering the side to the League One play-off semi-finals, where they eventually lost on penalties to Hartlepool United.

 He was released by Tranmere Rovers in May 2007 and announced his retirement shortly afterwards.
 On 15 June 2009, he was appointed assistant manager to former Liverpool teammate John Barnes at Tranmere.
 On 9 October, the pair were sacked after a run of just two league wins from 11 games.

 International career

+McAteer was deemed eligible to qualify to play for Republic of Ireland through a grandfather who was born in County Down.
+In February 2024, he said that before playing for the Republic of Ireland, he had never been there, nor was he sure he was of Irish origin.
+Believing that his Irish ancestor was a great-grandfather, he was instructed by the Football Association of Ireland to choose a random McAteer from County Down of an appropriate age to be his claimed grandfather, in order to achieve an Irish passport.

+Before pledging his international career to the Republic of Ireland, McAteer had been tracked for the England B team alongside his Bolton teammate Alan Stubbs.
+He reflected in 2024 that choosing the Republic of Ireland was the better decision, as Stubbs was never capped for England at senior level.
+McAteer also had a Welsh grandmother who asked him to play for their national team.

-McAteer qualified to play for Republic of Ireland through his grandfather who was born in County Down.
-He was capped 52 times between 1994 and 2004 making his debut on 23 March 1994 in a 0-0 draw against Russia in a friendly match at Lansdowne Road and was selected by manager Jack Charlton for the Republic's 1994 World Cup squad.
-McAteer came on as a substitute in Ireland's 1–0 group stage victory over Italy on 18 June.
+McAteer was capped 52 times between 1994 and 2004 making his debut on 23 March 1994 in a 0–0 draw against Russia in a friendly match at Lansdowne Road and was selected by manager Jack Charlton for the Republic's 1994 World Cup squad.
+McAteer came on as a substitute in the Republic's 1–0 group stage victory over Italy on 18 June.